 The best time to look for the meteors is for a few hours before sunrise.
 [Photos of Halley's Comet Through History]

-The Eta Aquarids run on a 13-year cycle of intensity, and this year it won't be spectacular, Cooke said, with 15-20 meteors per hour.
+The Eta Aquarids run on a 13-year cycle of intensity, and this year it may hit as many as 40 meteors per hour during its peak.
 "They're very fast meteors, and they typically are faint — the shower is not noted to produce fireballs," he said.
-"And this year, the moon will be a waning gibbous, which means moonlight is going to interfere with the show."
+The moon should not interfere with viewing the shower.

 NEXT: Where to spot the Eta AquaridsSlide 7 of 29